wasmerio/wasmer/README.md

 #### Windows (MSVC)

-Right now Windows support is _highly experimental_.
-We are working on this so Wasmer can soon be released for Windows.
+Windows support is _highly experimental_.
+Only simple wasm programs may be run, and no syscalls are allowed.
+This means nginx and lua do not work on Windows.
+See [this issue for ongoing Emscripten syscall polyfills for Windows](https://github.com/wasmerio/wasmer/pull/176).

 1. Install Python for Windows (https://www.python.org/downloads/release/python-2714/).
 The Windows x86-64 MSI installer is fine.
    You should change the installation to install the "Add python.exe to Path" feature.

 2. Install Git for Windows (https://git-scm.com/download/win).
 DO allow it to add git.exe to the PATH (default settings for the installer are fine).

+3. Install CMake (https://cmake.org/download/).
+Ensure CMake is in the PATH.

 ## Building